gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   .. index:: -P (gnatname)

 :switch:`-P{proj}`

   Create or update project file :file:`proj`.
-There may be zero, one or more space between :switch:`-P` and :file:`proj`. :file:`proj` may include directory information. :file:`proj` must be writable.
+You may place zero, one or more space between :switch:`-P` and :file:`proj`. :file:`proj` may include directory information. :file:`proj` must be writable.
   There may be only one switch :switch:`-P`.
-  When a switch :switch:`-P` is specified, no switch :switch:`-c` may be specified.
-  On all platforms, except on VMS, when ``gnatname`` is invoked for an existing project file <proj>.gpr, a backup copy of the project file is created in the project directory with file name <proj>.gpr.saved_x. 'x' is the first non negative number that makes this backup copy a new file.
+When you specify switch :switch:`-P`, you may not also include switch :switch:`-c`.
+On all platforms except VMS when ``gnatname`` is invoked for an existing project file :file:`<proj>.gpr``, ``gnatname`` creates a backup copy of the project file in the project directory with file name :file:`<proj>.gpr.saved_x` where ``x`` is the first non negative number that creates a unique filename.

   .. index:: -v (gnatname)

 :switch:`-v`
   Verbose mode.
-Output detailed explanation of behavior to :file:`stdout`.
+Output detailed explanation of what it's doing to :file:`stdout`.
-  This includes name of the file written, the name of the directories to search and, for each file in those directories whose name matches at least one of the Naming Patterns, an indication of whether the file contains a unit, and if so the name of the unit.
+  This includes name of the file written, the name of the directories searched, and, for each file in those directories whose name matches at least one of the Naming Patterns, an indication of whether the file contains a unit, and, if so, the name of the unit.

 .. index:: -v -v (gnatname)

 :switch:`-v -v`
-  Very Verbose mode.
-In addition to the output produced in verbose mode, for each file in the searched directories whose name matches none of the Naming Patterns, an indication is given that there is no match.
+  Very verbose mode.
+In addition to the output produced in verbose mode (a single :switch:`-v` switch), for each file in the searched directories whose name matches none of the Naming Patterns, ``gnatname`` indicates that there is no match.

   .. index:: -x (gnatname)

 :switch:`-x{pattern}`
   Excluded patterns.
-Using this switch, it is possible to exclude some files that would match the name patterns.
+Using this switch, you can exclude some files that otherwise would match the name patterns.
 For example,

   .. code-block:: sh

       gnatname -x "*_nt.ada" "*.ada"

-  will look for Ada units in all files with the :file:`.ada` extension, except those whose names end with :file:`_nt.ada`.
+  looks for Ada units in all files with the :file:`.ada` extension, except those whose names end with :file:`_nt.ada`.